lifeofsoumya/MERN-Interview-Questions/README.md

 1️⃣ First round (cleared)

 - Basic JS based DSA,
+- == vs ===
-- implement map in JS to find occurrence of char
+- implement map in JS to find occurrence of char,
-- Sliding window algorithm with complex modification (find a range) // and also random combination where sliding window won't work
+- Sliding window algorithm with complex modification (find a range) // and also random combination where sliding window won't work,
 - Personal software development experience

 Feedback: